claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

               - name: open
                 is_action_in_new_page: true

+**/!\ it's a good practice to prefix your resources and widgets names to avoid possible conflicts with other plugins **

 ## Listener

 The resource manager will trigger some events (Open, Delete...) on your resources.
 Your plugin must implements a listener to catch events that concern its resources and must apply appropriate action.